-HUD will have completed its environmental review on the project prior to awarding the capital advance and assigning the project to a DPA.
-However, should a new site become necessary after award, HUD retains responsibility for all environmental reviews that may be required after a project is assigned to a DPA.
+- A. If HUD finds the site acceptable but only with mitigation and the Project Owner cannot meet the mitigation requirements, or if HUD determines that even with mitigation, the site is unacceptable, the Fund Reservation award will be terminated.
+If the award is terminated the project will be withdrawn from the DPA.
+See Appendix 2, article 9 for compensation for withdrawn projects. - B. In the event of mitigation, the DPA will administer HUD's mitigation requirements as part of their responsibilities for processing the firm commitment.
+If mitigation is to occur during the construction period and the DPA did not elect to act as construction administrator under Section III.C, HUD will administer the mitigation requirements. - C. If a new site is necessary after award, HUD retains responsibility for all environmental reviews that may be required after a project is assigned to a DPA.
 In such cases, property acquisition and construction activities at the new site may not proceed or be contracted until HUD's environmental review is completed and HUD approves the new site.
 In all cases, the DPA shall refer to HUD any environmental issues, including unanticipated site conditions or historic or archaeological discoveries that arise during its assignment.

 IX.
-Certifications.
+CERTIFICATIONS.

-The DPA must submit signed certifications, found in Appendix 3, from staff and subcontractors that worked on the project underwriting.
+The DPA must submit signed certifications, found in Appendix 3, Delegated Processing Certifications, Form HUD 90002, from staff and subcontractors that worked on the project underwriting.